 Example #2 – Using database table & ORDER BY clause

 For this, we will use the succeeding syntax code provided as follows:

 SELECT * FROM TableName [ORDER BY] FIELD(ColumnName, Value1, Value2, Value3, ……., ValueN) DESC;

-Here, TableName is the sample table to be used for this query search function, and ColumnName is the first parameter which is to be searched from the list of items that contains the values from the table.
+In this scenario, we use TableName as the sample table for the query search function, and ColumnName represents the first parameter we search for within the list of items containing values from the table.